 This brings us to the cardinal rule of investing in stock markets: Never sell your good stocks.

 However, at the same time, the investor should avoid being stuck in laggards.
 Therefore, the investor should actively monitor her portfolio.

 She should identify the signs of weakness in portfolio companies and update her views on the stocks accordingly.
-This would help her in decision about selling the stocks.
+This would help her decide when to sell stocks.

 I believe that the sell decision should never be based on the stock price, let it be the current market price of the stock or the buying price of the investor.
 The sell decision should always be dissociated from its price and seen in light of business characteristics of underlying companies.
-I believe that the following criteria are a good guide for taking the sell decision:
+I believe that the following criteria are a good guide for deciding when to sell stocks: